-Our authorized share capital initially consists of \$ divided into ordinary shares, par value \$0.01 per share.
-Upon the completion of this offering and the repurchase, for \$100, of 10,000 ordinary shares issued to Dermot S. Smurfit, our Chief Executive Officer, there will be ordinary shares issued, or ordinary shares issued, if the underwriter's overallotment option is exercised in full.
+Effective on completion of the Share Exchange, our authorized share capital will consist of \$1.0 million divided into 100,000,000 ordinary shares, par value \$0.01 per share.
+Upon the completion of this offering, there will be 27,983,910 ordinary shares issued, or 28,940,910 ordinary shares issued, if the underwriter's overallotment option is exercised in full.
 All of our issued and outstanding ordinary shares prior to completion of this offering are and will be fully paid, and all of our shares to be issued in this offering will be fully paid.
 Pursuant to our bye-laws, subject to the requirements of any stock exchange on which our shares are listed and to any resolution of the shareholders to the contrary, our Board of Directors is authorized to issue any of our authorized but unissued shares.
-There are no limitations on the right of non-Bermudians or non-residents of Bermuda to hold or vote our shares (for exchange control purposes, provided our shares remain listed on an appointed stock exchange, which includes the Nasdag Capital Market).